MinhoWei/database-systems/SERVER CONFIG & FILE STRUCTURES.md

 ls -l NNNNN -- NNNNN is the oid of the course table bc -l -- this is a calculator
 ```

+Note: In order to run above commands, first we need to use **select oid, datname from pg_database;** to find the OID of the target database, then go to **/localstorage/$USER/pgsql/data/base/OID**.